sladem-tox/Pharmacology-ANKI/README.md

 Download [ANKI](https://apps.ankiweb.net/) and intall it on your computer.

-Then download these ANKI package (apkg) files from the list above.
+Then download these ANKI package (apkg) files from https://github.com/sladem-tox/Pharmacology-ANKI.

 Now you can import the files into ANKI and start learning key ideas and facts that will help increase your familiarity with pharmacology in the fastest way possible.